 Buying your first car can be an exciting time but comparatively tough on your wallet.
 As you’ve probably realized, the actual cost of a car is only the tip of the iceberg.
 There are a number of other expenses involved before you can get on the road.

 Car insurance is one of the biggest expenses you will face.
-You must take out a compulsory third party (CTP) car insurance policy in the US.
+You must take out a car insurance policy in most US states.
 You will also need to consider what type of damage coverage is right for you.

 Compare top car insurance providers